zkcrypto/bellman/src/sonic/README.md

 ## TODO Plan

+- [x] Test with public inputs
+- [x] Test on BN256
-- [ ] Parallelize using existing primitives
+- [x] Parallelize using existing primitives
+- [ ] Implement polynomial parallelized evaluation
-- [ ] Put public inputs into the account
+- [ ] Make custom transcriptor that is easy to transform into the smart-contract
 - [ ] Basic Ethereum smart-contract
 - [ ] Add blinding factors
 - [ ] Implement unhelped version